joshuasoave/joshuasoave/README.md

  - Him
 ### :airplane: Fun facts:
  - I used to be a flight attendant
- - My favorite place I've visited was The Grand Canyon!
+ - My favorite trip was hiking with my brother in The Grand Canyon!

 Take a look at my [portfolio](https://joshsoave.com/) to see some of the projects I've worked on.